What makes a match? The art and science behind Big Brothers Big Sisters

 Big Brother Big Sisters of Southern Minnesota offers several programs in the community and in a school setting for Bigs and Littles.
 They are still in need of 21 volunteers for the REACH program at the Owatonna Middle School.

-For all programs offered in Steele, Dodge, Rice and Waseca counties, 307 youths enrolled are waiting to be matched.
+For all programs offered in Rice, Steele, Dodge and Waseca counties, 307 youths enrolled are waiting to be matched.

-If you are interested in volunteering or would like more information you can apply on their website at http://www.bbbsofsouthernmn.org or call 507-451-5922
+If you are interested in volunteering or would like more information you can apply on their website at bbbsofsouthernmn.org or call 507-451-5922